abhishek-java10/Entropy-Assessment/README.md

 # Project Name: Custom Named Entity Recognition (NER) for Medical Data

 ## Overview
-This project involves the development of a custom Named Entity Recognition (NER) model using spaCy, aimed at extracting specific information from medical text data.
+This project involves developing a custom Named Entity Recognition (NER) model using spaCy, aimed at extracting specific information from medical text data.
 The project utilizes spaCy to identify and categorize entities such as medical terms and their corresponding values and units from unstructured text data.

 ## Project Structure
 - `Custom_NER.ipynb`: Jupyter notebook containing the spaCy NER model training and evaluation scripts.